Deejpotter/deejpotter/readme.md

-# deejpotterdesigns-node
+# Deejpotter

-This is for the node app version of the Deej Potter Designs website.
+This is my personal website.